Viking Airlines: History

 On 16 July 2010, Goldtrail, the UK's leading tour operator for packaged holidays to Turkey and Greece collapsed leaving an estimated 16,000 customers stranded overseas.
 Viking Airlines was one of the three charter airlines that operated flights for Goldtrail.

 On 17 August 2010, the airline stated that, as a consequence of Flight Options' going into administration, it was to cut three aircraft "immediately" from its fleet.
 On 15 October 2010, Viking suspended operations for the winter season, returning all remaining aircraft to their lessors.
 On 17 August 2010, Kiss Flights went into liquidation.
-Viking cut their fleet back to 6 aircraft because Viking was also an airline that operated for Kiss.
-Viking's fleet was further reduced to 2 during September/October 2010.
+Viking cut their fleet back to six aircraft because Viking was also an airline that operated for Kiss.
+Viking's fleet was further reduced to two during September/October 2010.

 On 15 October 2010, Viking confirmed that the remaining aircraft had been handed back to the lessors.
 On the 19 October 2010, all operational staff employed by Viking Airlines AB in the United Kingdom by the wholly owned subsidiary Viking VIP Limited received a letter of Termination of Contract from the Director of Flight Operations, Bo-Göran Svensson.
 This "released all staff from employment" with immediate effect and without compensation or remuneration.
 However, the airline has filed for bankruptcy protection, intending to recommence services on 31 March 2011, Viking was formally declared bankrupt in February 2011 with the loss of its remaining 11 staff at its Spånga base.

 In February 2011, the company's domain name was taken over by former Greek sister company Viking Hellas (Flyviking.com Limited), with flights between Gatwick, England and Greece, Turkey and Egypt using Airbus A320.
 Flyviking and Viking Airlines share the same United Kingdom address in Gatwick, Sussex.
 Viking Hellas planned to rename itself Fly Hellas on 1 May, so it can distance itself from its former sister company Viking Airlines, and at the same time withdraw from its Gatwick base.

-Destinations

 Fleet

 The Viking Airlines fleet included the following aircraft in an all-economy configuration:

 All Viking Airlines AB fleet has now been returned to the lessors.

 Viking Airlines used to operate the following aircraft: